NethServer/nethsecurity-ui/README.md

 ## How it works

-General workflow without waiting list:
+General work-flow without waiting list:

 - access the controller and add a new machine using the `add` API below
 - connect the NextSecurity and execute `/etc/init.d/ns-plug start`
-- go back to the controller and retrieve a token for the NextSecurity: `curl http://localhost:8080/api/servers/login/clientX`, use the token to invoke luci APIs: `curl http://localhost:8080/clientX/cgi-bin/luci/rpc/...`
+- go back to the controller and retrieve a token for the NextSecurity: `curl http://localhost:8080/api/servers/login/clientX`, use the token to invoke Luci APIs: `curl http://localhost:8080/clientX/cgi-bin/luci/rpc/...`

-General workflow with waiting list:
+General work-flow with waiting list:

 - connect the NextSecurity and execute `/etc/init.d/ns-plug start`
 - access the controller and check the list of waiting clients `curl http://localhost:8080/api/servers` (JWT auth is required)
 - add the client using the `add` API below
-- retrieve a token for the NextSecurity: `curl http://localhost:8080/api/servers/login/clientX`, use the token to invoke luci APIs: `curl http://localhost:8080/clientX/cgi-bin/luci/rpc/...`
+- retrieve a token for the NextSecurity: `curl http://localhost:8080/api/servers/login/clientX`, use the token to invoke Luci APIs: `curl http://localhost:8080/clientX/cgi-bin/luci/rpc/...`

 ### Services